Abir-Tx/AppNotEx/docs/README.md

 -h --help               Prints the help menu
--p --print              Prints all the saved apps info  in a nice format -e --export             Exports the saved apps info to a text file in current directory
+-p --print              Prints all the saved apps info  in a nice format -e --export             Exports the saved apps info to a text file in current directory -v --version            Prints the apps current version and developement informations

 ```